Facebook froze as anti-vaccine comments swarmed users

 Despite this, Facebook employees acknowledged they had “no idea” just how bad anti-vaccine sentiment was in the comments sections on Facebook posts.
 But company research in February found that as much as 60% of the comments on vaccine posts were anti-vaccine or vaccine reluctant.

+“That’s a huge problem and we need to fix it,” the presentation on March 9 read.

-Even worse, company employees admitted they didn’t have a handle on catching those comments, or a policy in place to take them down.
+Even worse, company employees admitted they didn’t have a handle on catching those comments.
+And if they did, Facebook didn’t have a policy in place to take the comments down.
+The free-for-all was allowing users to swarm vaccine posts from news outlets or humanitarian organizations with negative comments about vaccines.

 “Our ability to detect (vaccine hesitancy) in comments is bad in English — and basically non-existent elsewhere,” another internal memo posted on March 2 said.

 Los Angeles resident Derek Beres, an author and fitness instructor, sees anti-vaccine content thrive in the comments every time he promotes immunizations on his accounts on Instagram, which is owned by Facebook.
-Last year, Beres began hosting a podcast after noticing conspiracy theories about COVID-19 and vaccines were swirling on the social media feeds of health and wellness influencers.
+Last year, Beres began hosting a podcast with friends after they noticed conspiracy theories about COVID-19 and vaccines were swirling on the social media feeds of popular health and wellness influencers.

 Earlier this year, when Beres posted a picture of himself receiving the COVID-19 shot, some on social media told him he would likely drop dead in six months’ time.